Incomplete-Infinity/.github/README.md

 # .github

-A place to host a public README.md about the organization
+A place to host a public README.md and other documents pertaining to the organization